Paul Maritz: Microsoft

-From 1986 to 2000, he worked at Microsoft and served on its executive committee.
+From 1986 to 2000, he worked at Microsoft and was on its executive committee.
 He became executive vice president of the Platforms Strategy and Developer Group and part of the 5-person executive management team.
 He was often said to be the third-ranking executive, behind Bill Gates and Steve Ballmer.
 He was responsible for essentially all of Microsoft's desktop and server software, including such major initiatives as the development of Windows 95, Windows NT, and Internet Explorer.

 He was the highest-ranking executive to testify at the antitrust trial of Microsoft in 1999.

 While at Microsoft, Maritz was credited with originating the term "eating your own dogfood" also known as dogfooding.

 In July 1999, he announced he would have a reduced role at Microsoft, and resigned in September 2000 around the announcement of Windows ME.

 According to Steve Ballmer Maritz was "truly a leader among leaders".
 Bill Gates stated that "Paul's vision and technological insight has had a major impact not only on Microsoft but on the entire computer industry."

 In October 2013, he was reported to again be under consideration to become chief executive of Microsoft, succeeding Ballmer.